-Jack Jones Literary Arts is hosting its second annual writing retreat at Immaculate Heart of Mary Retreat Center, Santa Fe, New Mexico.
-This two-week retreat will be held October 13- 27, 2018, and is open exclusively to women of color.
-Jenna Wortham joins us as our 2018 Writer-in-Residence.
+Jack Jones Literary Arts is hosting its third annual writing retreat at Immaculate Heart of Mary Retreat Center, Santa Fe, New Mexico.
+This two-week retreat will be held October 26-November 8, 2019, and is open exclusively to women of color writers and nonbinary writers of color.
+Dr. Eve L. Ewing joins us as our 2019 Writer-in-Residence.

-As part of the retreat experience, Jack Jones is featuring daily Skype master classes with agents, editors and acclaimed women in publishing to promote networking, learning and engagement.
+As part of the retreat experience, Jack Jones is featuring daily Skype master classes with agents, editors and acclaimed women and nonbinary people in publishing to promote networking, learning and engagement.
 These sessions are mandatory for retreat participants.

-Housing includes individual writing suites with private bedroom, private baths, communal fireplaces, writing areas, wifi, and all meals are provided.
+Housing includes individual writing suites with private bedroom, private baths, writing areas, wifi, and all meals are provided.

-Professional and emerging women writers of color at work on book projects are eligible for residencies.
-Women with and without MFAs are eligible, and graduate students who are currently enrolled in a degree program are now eligible to apply for a fellowship.
-Unfortunately, the Immaculate Heart of Mary grounds do not support wheelchairs or walkers.
-We are making every effort to secure a location for 2019 that is both cost-effective and accessible.
+Professional and emerging women writers of color and nonbinary writers of color at work on book projects are eligible for residencies.
+Women and nonbinary people with and without MFAs are eligible, and graduate students who are currently enrolled in a degree program are eligible to apply for a fellowship.

 To apply to the Jack Jones Literary Arts writing retreat, please fill out our online application.
-The application includes a project proposal, a reference and the writing sample.
-The non-refundable application processing fee is $35 and can be paid by PayPal, debit or credit card.
+The application includes a project proposal, a reference, and the writing sample.
+The non-refundable application processing fee is $40 and can be paid by PayPal, debit or credit card.
 If you have any questions concerning the residency, please consult our FAQs.
-Please do not call our offices regarding the retreat.
+Please do not call our office regarding the retreat.
 Your call will not be returned.

-We are pleased to offer seventeen fully-funded scholarship opportunities.
-All reference letters need to be submitted by the application deadline.
+We are pleased to offer fully-funded scholarship opportunities.
+All reference letters need to be submitted within one week of the application deadline.
 For fellowships that require income verification, you will need to provide your tax documentation once you are a finalist.
 No tax documentation is necessary if you do not make it to the final round.
 Please read the eligibility guidelines carefully.
-The application deadline is Sunday April 1, 2018 midnight/PST and recommendation letters need to be received by April 15, 2018 midnight/PST.
-Acceptance notifications will be mailed out through June 1, 2018.
+The application deadline is Sunday, March 31, 2019 midnight/PST and recommendation letters need to be received by April 5, 2019 midnight/PST.
+Acceptance notifications will be emailed on a rolling basis this year.